Last updated on April 25th, 2023

 - Porcelain-fused-to-metal crowns are porcelain outside and metal inside.
 It provides the patient with aesthetics and strength at the same time.
 But the dark metal line might appear when the gum recedes, which is not favorable aesthetically.

 - Gold metal crowns are highly strong and durable, but the appearance of a golden tooth may not be appealing to many patients.

 Many people think that crowns are used solely for smile improvement.
 But, in fact, people need to get crown treatment after an accident or due to some other disorders in the body.
 Of course, getting a better shape and better smile is a good motivation, but front teeth have certain functions like cutting and tearing food as well as enhancing normal speech.

 Large cracks, extensive decays, broken and deformed teeth, and the received root canal treatments are some of the most common reasons to get a dental crown on a front tooth.

 All four types of dental crowns might be viable options for molar teeth.
 Patients can make a choice considering the issues like aesthetics, durability, and cost.
 However, aesthetic concerns become more significant when it comes to front teeth.
 Gold crowns, for example, may not be a good idea since they will not look like your natural teeth.
 Porcelain-fused-to-metal crowns are also risky as the metallic-colored line might be visible in time.
 Though metal or metal fused crowns offer higher resilience, patients opt for porcelain or zirconia crowns.

 Sometimes, patients are worried about the strength and durability of non-metallic crowns (porcelain and zirconia).
-However, it is not that big deal thinking that front teeth are just for cutting and tearing the food and thus not subject to strong pressure as much as back teeth.
+However, it is not a big deal to think that front teeth are just for cutting and tearing food and thus not subject to strong pressure as much as back teeth.
 You can use a zirconia crown on your front tooth for up to 20 years.